roy-jingyang/OrdinoR/README.md

 #### Prerequisite
 OrgMiner is built using Python ([What is Python?](https://www.python.org/)) hence it is a prerequisite to have Python installed on your machine.

-We recommend using [Anaconda Python] (https://www.anaconda.com/distribution/), a distribution of Python with enhanced support of package management which will make life easier especially in resolving dependencies.
-You may choose to install the minimal core of Anaconda Python only: [Miniconda] (https://docs.conda.io/en/latest/miniconda.html).
+We recommend using [Anaconda Python](https://www.anaconda.com/distribution/), a distribution of Python with enhanced support of package management which will make life easier especially in resolving dependencies.
+You may choose to install the minimal core of Anaconda Python only: [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 #### Install OrgMiner
 OrgMiner can be installed by the Anaconda Python package manager.
 In Unix systems,